vinid/bkpvinid.github.io/_posts/2020-12-09-distributional-semantics-ontological-concepts.md

 The following figure shows the process with simple and high level steps.
 ![](https://github.com/vinid/vinid.github.io/raw/master/images/posts/ds/ds_process_types.jpg)

-The key difference between this representation and the other standard metric used for similarity evaluation is that this kind of representation allow us to evaluate a usage-based similarity between concepts
+The key difference between this representation and the other standard metric used for similarity evaluation is that this kind of representation allow us to evaluate a usage-based similarity between concepts.
+We can see some examples in the next table.

 | Type 1           | Type 2                  | Sim - wpath | Sim - T2V |
 |------------------|-------------------------|-------------|-----------|